typelevel/fs2/README.md

 ### Where to get the latest version ###

 The 0.9 release is coming soon and you can start using the milestone release now.
-You may want [Read the migration guide](docs/migration-guide.md)
+You may want to first [read the migration guide](docs/migration-guide.md) if you are upgrading from 0.8 or earlier.

 ```
 // available for Scala 2.11.8, 2.12.0-M4